-(H) A description of the appropriate transition services supporting the movement of the toddler with a disability to preschool or other services.

-- (vi) EĎIS shall explain the contents of the IFSP to the parents and shall obtain an informed, written consent from the parents before providing EIS described in the IFSP. - (vii) The IFSP shall be implemented within ten business days of completing the document, unless the IFSP team, including the parents, documents the need for a delay.

-(viii) If a parent does not provide consent for participation in all EIS, EDIS shall still provide those interventions to which a parent does give consent.

-- (ix) EDIS shall evaluate the IFSP at least once a year and the family shall be provided an opportunity to review the plan at 6-month intervals (or more frequently, based on the needs of the child and family).
-The purpose of the periodic review is to determine: - (A) The degree to which progress toward achieving the outcomes is being made. - (B) Whether modification or revision of the outcomes or services is necessary. - (x) The review may be carried out by a meeting or by another means that is acceptable to the parents and other participants.
+- (H) A description of the appropriate transition services supporting the movement of the toddler with a disability to preschool or other services. - (vi) EDIS shall explain the contents of the IFSP to the parents and shall obtain an informed, written consent from the parents before providing EIS described in the IFSP. - (vii) The IFSP shall be implemented within ten business days of completing the document, unless the IFSP team, including the parents, documents the need for a delay. - (viii) If a parent does not provide consent for participation in all EIS, EDIS shall still provide those interventions to which a parent does give consent. - (ix) EDIS shall evaluate the IFSP at least once a year and the family shall be provided an opportunity to review the plan at 6-month intervals (or more frequently, based on the needs of the child and family).
+The purpose of the periodic review is to determine: - (A) The degree to which progress toward achieving the outcomes is being made. - (B) Whether modification or revision of the outcomes or services is necessary. - (x) The review may be carried out by a meeting or by another means that is acceptable to the parents and other participants. - (7) Transition from early intervention services. (i) EDIS shall provide a written transition plan for toddlers receiving EIS to facilitate their transition to preschool or other setting, if appropriate.
+A transition plan must be recorded on the IFSP between the toddler's second and third birthday and not later than 90 days before the toddler's third birthday and shall include the following steps to be taken: - (A) A plan for discussions with, and training of, parents, as appropriate, regarding future transition from early intervention services, and for obtaining parental consent to facilitate the release of toddler records in order to meet child-find requirements of DoDEA, and to ensure smooth transition of services; - (B) The specific steps to be taken to help the toddler adjust to, and function in, the preschool or other setting and changes in service delivery; - (C) The procedures for providing notice of transition to the DoDEA CSC, for setting a pre-transition meeting with the CSC (with notice to parents), and for confirmation that child-find information, early intervention assessment reports, the IFSP, and relevant supporting documentation are transmitted to the DoDEA CSC; - (D) Identification of transition services or other activities that the IFSP team determines are necessary to support the transition of the child.

-(7) Transition.

-(i) EDIS shall provide a written transition plan for toddlers receiving EIS to facilitate their transition to preschool, if appropriate.
-A transition plan must be recorded on the IFSP between the toddler's second and third birthday and not later than 90 days before the toddler's third birthday.